N3il-kb/data_gone_dark/README.md

 ## Hypothesis Testing

-While this assesement of missingness has shown how powerful hypothesis testing is, one aspect where we thought we could also apply it in is a population problem.
+While this assessment of missingness has shown how powerful hypothesis testing is, one aspect where we thought we could also apply it is a population problem.
 Going back to our Exploratory Data Analysis, we saw how initially we thought that higher population areas had more chances of power outages.
 This was before we filtered out severe outages first.
-However, we came to that conclusion by looking at a map and guestimating.
+However, we came to that conclusion by looking at a map and guesstimating.
 Let's try being more objective about it.

 * Null Hypothesis: The average number of customers affected by an outage is the same in high-population and low-population areas.

 * Alternative Hypothesis: The average number of customers affected by an outage is different between high-population and low-population areas.

-In our population sample, we split it into two samples depending on if the outage occured a high population area or not.
+In our population sample, we split it into two samples depending on if the outage occurred in a high population area or not.
 We did this by placing them in different bins depending on if the population is above/below the median.

 Our test statistic would be the difference of means between customers affected in high population areas and low population areas.
 Our significance level would be placed at `p=0.05`